 - Let’s face it, volunteering never gets out of style.
 Shelters and other animal organizations are in constant need of volunteers to keep up with their daily duties.

-- Make a small or a generous donation.
-If you are able to spare a few dollars and donate them to the needs of your local shelter this is the month when they need them the most.
+- Make a small or generous donation to a cat rescue organization.
+If you are able to spare a few dollars and donate them to the needs of your local shelter, this is the month when they need them the most.
 Every cent counts.
 Most animal shelters even accept everyday items like disinfectants, towels, water and food bowls and food, so donating doesn’t necessarily mean giving actual money.
+Finding a cat shelter is as easy as typing “cat rescue near me” in Google and you’re ready to go.

 - If you already have a cat at home, it’s time to spay or neuter.
 There is always a chance for an intact cat to escape and mate, subsequently contributing to the overload of new kittens on yearly basis.